 If you have any particularly expensive items, it is a good idea to check your insurance to make sure there is not a single item limit that would mean the item is not fully covered.
 You are usually able to increase this limit for a small additional premium if you need to do so.

 Why do I Need this Coverage?

-If you are self-employed, it is unlikely your tools will be covered by your household insurance because they are items that you use in your business rather than personal items.
+If you are a self-employed subcontractor, it is unlikely your tools will be covered by your household insurance because they are items that you use in your business rather than personal items.

 Restrictions of this Insurance

 Tools and equipment insurance only covers accidental damage to the tools or the loss of the tools due to theft.
 It does not cover breakdown or mechanical failure.
 It should not be viewed as an extended warranty.

 There are often coverage restrictions when the tools are left in unattended vehicles.
 It is worth checking your policy to find out what those restrictions are because the theft of tools from vans overnight is common.
 Some insurers exclude all claims when the tools and equipment are left in an unattended road vehicle.